kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 ## constant region references

-Newer versions of IgBLAST align the constant region in addition to the V(D)J. The primers for 10x V(D)J amplicons sit within the first exon of each of the constant regions, for Ig this is the CH1 region and for TR this is termed EX1.
-Unlike the V(D)J references, which are available as FASTA downloads from IMGT [https://www.imgt.org/vquest/refseqh.html], the constant regions are in HTML format and require cut&paste to collect the sequences of interest into a FASTA file.
+Newer versions of `IgBLAST` align the constant region in addition to the V(D)J. The primers for 10x V(D)J amplicons sit within the first exon of each of the constant regions.
+For Ig this is the CH1 region and for TR this is termed EX1 region.

-For the Ig can obtain blast database formatted human constant region gene sets from NCBI:
+For the Ig can obtain blast database formatted human constant region gene sets from [NCBI](https://ftp.ncbi.nih.gov/blast/executables/igblast/release/database):
 ```
 #navigate to the reference directory
 cd ~/data/apps/ncbi-igblast-1.21.0/references/